-One common application for medical connectors and cables is ultrasound equipment.
+Medical connectors and cables are essential components in digital medical technologies such as ultrasound equipment.
 Ultrasound probe cable assemblies typically use fine-gauge micro-coaxial cable ranging from 42–36AWG to reduce equipment weight and size and support cable flexibility.
 These impedance-controlled micro-coaxial wires transmit signals to and from the emitter/sensor on the ultrasound probe, so their signal lines are shielded to prevent EMI and crosstalk and ensure the generation of clean images.
-A single ultrasound probe assembly can have up to 192 or more individual coaxial wires, so managing these many wires is a significant design issue as well.
+A single ultrasound probe assembly can have up to 192 or more individual coaxial wires, so managing these many wires is a significant design issue.

 Solutions include direct termination of the cable to paddle cards and then board-to-board connectors or direct termination to other connector types.
 Paddle cards are small PCBs designed for direct wire termination, but often have a board-to-board connector on the other side of the card, allowing the paddle card to make the connection between the wires and the connector.
 Other connector types can terminate the wires directly, without the PCB paddle card.
 Micro-coaxial cable connectors, for instance, have a modular construction that not only supports direct termination, but also allows the probe assemblies to be made in pieces and then assembled, which — in the case of rework or repair — can significantly minimize production slowdowns and help manage overall costs.

-Connectors internal to the equipment can include multiple low-pin-count, but a high-pin-count connector is required for the plug end of high-signal-count ultrasound probe assemblies.
+Internal connectors can include multiple low-pin-count connectors, but a high-pin-count connector is required for the plug end of high-signal-count ultrasound probe assemblies.
 The challenge that typically accompanies high-pin-count connectors is increased insertion force.
-In medical settings, personnel need to be able to quickly and easily exchange one probe assembly for another, depending on the imaging task they’re performing.
-So, high-pin-count connectors especially designed to require lower insertion force can make these systems much easier to use and reconfigure.
+In medical settings, personnel need to be able to exchange one probe assembly for another quickly and easily, depending on the imaging task they’re performing.
+High-pin-count connectors designed to require lower insertion force can make these systems much easier to use and reconfigure.

 Ultrasound sensors are typically made with piezoelectric crystals mounted to flex circuits.
-The signals transmitted to and from the crystals travel through the flexible circuit to the micro-coaxial cable.
-Small micro-coaxial connectors are often used in the flex assembly and the separate micro-coaxial cable assembly; the two parts come together at the final assembly.
+The signals transmitted to and from the crystal travel through the flexible circuit to the micro-coaxial cable.
+Small micro-coaxial connectors are often used to ease the construction of the flex assembly and then separate the construction of the micro-coaxial cable assembly, bringing the two parts together at the final assembly.
 The opposite plug end can be handled similarly, with cable termination connectors, a PCB, and another connector for the plug interface.
 Alternately, the cable can be directly bonded to the PCB, where the mating connector is also soldered.
 This assembly can then be overmolded and equipped with latching hardware for enhanced security.

 Ultrasound equipment designers have several suitable connector options available to them, but the performance requirements are absolute.
 Ruggedness, ease of use, reliability, good signal integrity, and high mating cycles are critical.
 After that, it is a matter of optimizing selections to best suit individual application demands and balancing product performance with manufacturability.